-Having ais critical when it comes to getting a good night's sleep.
-But fear not if the intimidating multithousand-dollar price tags on high-end mattresses have kept you from upgrading your old, lumpy mattress.
+Having a quality mattress is crucial when it comes to getting a good night's sleep.
+Don't worry if the intimidating multithousand-dollar price tags on high-end mattresses have kept you from upgrading your old, lumpy mattress.
 There are plenty of affordable, quality mattresses that you can pick up for just $800 -- or even less -- that will help you sleep soundly.
 I've personally tried out more than 100 mattresses in my day, so I've come to know a good value when I see one.

 All prices shown are for queen-size models and are subject to change.